 Another cruising bar close to Via Lecco, Illumined Bar is an easy stop to find some trouble after hanging out at the nearby gay bars.
 And while they may not be the best or most talked about cruising spot, Illumined is open 24 hours.
 It’s never too late to go!

 Things are busiest after midnight on Fridays and Saturdays.
 Thursdays after midnight are slower, but there are usually still some guys here.

 As you might expect here in the world’s fashion capital, people dress nicely.
 They dress fashionably regardless of the weather, too.

 If you’re visiting in the summer season, you’ll notice that even while the temperature may soar well above 100 degrees Fahrenheit (38 degrees Celsius), locals don’t wear tank tops or super casual garments.

 I recommend packing some ultra-lightweight t-shirts or some sweat-wicking button-down shorts.
-My button-downs from Bonobos were perfect for keeping cool and relatively dry!

 You can even wear a pair of chic swim trunks as shorts to help beat the heat while exploring the city.